Preparing for CMBS workout and negotiating effectively.

 Workouts ultimately come down to trading value and mitigating risk.
 As the borrower, your leverage is your ability to deliver something the lender needs or wants that they can’t get by just taking the property.
 It may not seem like you have much leverage if you’re defaulting – the lender has the mortgage and the law on their side.
 But you often have these chips:

 Time and Cost Savings: Foreclosure, particularly in judicial states, is often a prolonged and expensive process.
 By offering a more cooperative solution, such as a deed-in-lieu or consent to judgment, you can save the trust significant time and legal fees.
-In return, you’d ask for something – typically a release of personal guarantees (no post-foreclosure liability) and maybe some modest fee waiver.
+In return, you’d ask for something – typically a release of personal guarantees (no post-foreclosure liability).
 This is a common trade: the borrower says, “I’ll cooperate and hand over the property smoothly (or help transition operations), but I want a full release of the debt and no foreclosure on my record.”
 Often special servicers are amenable to this, after they’ve tried other routes, because a cooperative turnover is valuable.

 Third-Party Purchase Offers: As mentioned, having an outside investor willing to buy the property at some price can be leverage.
 If you bring the trust a bona fide purchase offer that’s higher than what they’d net in foreclosure, they might consider a note sale or a consented sale.
 This is essentially delivering the solution to them.
 It requires lining up investors quietly (which is why engaging a brokerage or tapping your network early can help).
 If the servicer sees “Offer on table: $40M cash now vs. uncertain foreclosure recovery $35M a year from now,” that can break a stalemate.
 They may prefer to just take the $40M (possibly via you doing a discounted payoff with that investor’s money, or the investor buying the note).
 Just ensure any offer is real – nothing undermines credibility like presenting a phantom buyer who later vanishes.

 In all of this, know the lender’s alternatives thoroughly.
 Ask yourself: If I were the special servicer, what would I do if I (the borrower) walked away today?
 What is the property likely to sell for in foreclosure?
 How long will that take?
 What are the carry costs (taxes, insurance, legal fees) in the interim?
 The more precisely you can estimate these, the more convincingly you can argue that your proposal gives a better (or at least equal) outcome.
-If a gunman (lender) has a gun to your head, do you truly have leverage?
-Yes – if the gunman actually needs something from you and can’t just take it.
-Figure out what the trust needs from you.
+Do you truly have leverage?
+Yes.
+Figure out what the trust needs from you – hint, it’s not the property.
 It could be as simple as cooperation and time savings, or as involved as new capital and expertise.

 6. Negotiation Strategy: Be Ready for Rejection and Play the Long Game

-Special servicers are known to be tough negotiators.
+Special servicers are known to be tough skilled negotiators.
 They may initially reject even reasonable proposals to test your resolve and see if you improve terms.
 Borrowers who get intimidated or angry at the first “no” often end up with worse outcomes.
-Approach negotiations with the understanding that this could be an extended process, potentially spanning 9-12 months of discussions and revisions (or longer, especially if market conditions keep shifting).
+Approach negotiations with the understanding that this could be an extended process, potentially spanning 9-12 months of discussions and revisions (or sometimes longer).
 Some tips for the negotiation phase:

 Control the Narrative: In all communications and proposal materials, maintain a professional, fact-based tone.
-Use the data you’ve compiled to drive the conversation: “As shown in the enclosed cash flow analysis, the property cannot support the current debt service at the current rate.
-We are proposing a rate reduction to 4% to achieve breakeven DSCR of ~1.05x; this is necessary to stabilize operations and is still above market rate for this asset class.”
-Frame requests not as favors, but as mutually beneficial moves to maximize value.
-Whenever possible, reference the servicing standard or trust benefit: e.g., “This modification will improve the trust’s recovery, as demonstrated by….”
-Avoid emotional pleas or irrelevant info (the servicer doesn’t care how much equity you’ll lose or how unfair the pandemic was – they care about $$$ and following rules).
+Use the data you’ve compiled to drive the conversation.
+Frame requests as mutually beneficial moves to maximize value.
+Whenever possible, reference the benefit to the trust vs. the alternatives.
+Avoid emotional pleas or irrelevant info (the servicer can’t concern themselves with the equity you’ll lose or how unfair the pandemic was – their focus must beprimarily on the trust’s recovery metrics and data-driven rationale).

 Keep Your Powder Dry (Don’t Overcommit Too Soon): In initial proposals, don’t give your absolute best offer unless you already know the servicer’s bottom line.
-It’s often wise to start by asking for more relief than you actually need, anticipating you’ll have to give some back.
+It’s often wise to start by initially presenting a buffer in your request to facilitate compromise.
 For example, if you could live with a 1% rate cut, you might ask for 2%.
 Or if you’re willing to contribute $1M new equity, you might initially offer $500k and see if they push for more.
-There is a balance – you must stay credible (don’t ask for something absurd like a 50% principal write-down if this trust has minimal losses – unless you have justification).
+There is a balance – you must stay credible (don’t ask for something absurd like a 50% principal write-down unless you have bona fide justification).
 But savvy borrowers leave room to concede.
 Servicers almost expect this dance.

-Be Very Mindful of Legal Documents: Once negotiations progress, the servicer will send a pre-negotiation agreement (PNA) to sign (if not already) which basically says discussions are not binding, you won’t claim lender made any oral deals, etc..
+Be Very Mindful of Legal Documents: Once negotiations start, the servicer will send a pre-negotiation agreement (PNA) which basically states that the party’s agree that discussions are not binding, you won’t claim lender made any oral deals, etc..
 Have your attorney review it – these are usually standard, but ensure you’re not waiving rights.
 Later, if a modification deal is reached in concept, it will go through Credit/Committee approval on their side, then they’ll produce modification documents.
 These will be lengthy.
-Check everything: sometimes they sneak in waiver of claims or new covenants.
-Ensure any guaranty modifications (like releasing guarantor upon successful completion of mod) are explicitly written.
+Check everything: sometimes they demand a waiver of claims or new covenants.
+Ensure any guaranty modifications (like releasing guarantor upon successful completion of the mod) are explicitly written.
 Also verify how trapped funds are handled, how fees are paid (usually you pay their legal fees and servicer fee as condition).

 Patience vs. Proactiveness: It’s a fine line.
 You want to drive the process, but not appear desperate.
-If you’ve sent a proposal and the servicer goes quiet for a few weeks (common, they juggle many loans), follow up periodically with polite requests for update, but don’t bombard them daily.
+If you’ve sent a proposal and the servicer goes quiet for a few weeks (common, servicer response times may vary given portfolio volumes”), follow up periodically with polite requests for update, but don’t bombard them daily.
 Conversely, if market conditions change (say interest rates drop or a big lease gets signed at your property), update the servicer with the new information and perhaps adjust your ask accordingly.
 This shows you’re engaged.
 Also, be prepared for servicer changes: It’s possible mid-workout the directing holder could replace the servicer (for example, if things drag or if control shifts as discussed).
 If a new asset manager comes in, you may have to re-educate them on the situation.
 Keep a well-documented file so you can quickly bring a newcomer up to speed with facts rather than starting from scratch on terms.